Avaiga/taipy-doc/docs/manuals/userman/versioning/index.md

   an existing application by experimenting with possible configuration changes, trying new algorithms, investigating the impacts of a parameter change, etc. For more information, please refer to [experiment mode](experiment_mode.md).

+!!! warning "Available in Taipy Enterprise edition"

+    The production mode is relevant only to the Enterprise edition of Taipy.

 - In production mode, Taipy considers all existing entities, whether they have been instantiated in the current run or in a previous one.
 It is designed to run an application in a production